 Orchids are the largest family of plants in the world.
-Much of their variety and beauty are reflected in the different species cultivated as houseplants.
-The flowers are unparalleled in beauty, form and delicacy and blooms last for quite some time.
+Much of their variety and beauty is reflected in the different species cultivated as houseplants.
+The flowers are unparalleled in beauty, form, and delicacy and blooms last for quite some time.
 However, when they are spent, we are left wondering what to do with the plant.
 Read on to learn how to care for orchids after flowering.

 Caring for Orchids after They Bloom

 You don’t have to be a collector to love orchids.
 Even grocery stores carry a selection of orchids as gift plants.
 Usually, these are the easy-to-grow Phalaenopsis orchids, which produce a vigorous stalk with numerous flowers.
 This variety of orchid blooms may last up to 2 months with good care but, eventually, all good things must come to an end.